archbardinexile/BGCL/_posts/2024-09-13-confederacy-of-privateers.md

 ---
 layout: post
-title: Faction ▶ Confederacy of Privateers
+title: The Confederacy of Privateers (Faction)
 published: false
 ---